unixhead/pyModbusScanner/README.md

 Requires pyModbusTCP and dearpygui to be installed with:
 `sudo pip install dearpygui pyModbusTCP`

-Download the files pyModbusScanner-v0.2.py and SourceSans3-Regular.otf into the same directory, then run with:
+Download the files pyModbusScanner-v0.3.py and SourceSans3-Regular.otf into the same directory, then run with:

-`python pyModbusScanner`
+`python pyModbusScanner-v0.3.py`

 Fire it up, enter IP/port for modbus service, click "test connection" and verify that the status indicator goes green and says "Connected".
 Then enter max/min values for either coils, registers or input registers and hit the relevant "scan" button, results should appear in the box beneath.